fortrabbit/blog/use-codio-with-fortrabbit.md

 ---
 title: Use Codio with fortrabbit
 author: uk
 published: true
-excerpt:     "How to integrate the web IDE codio here on fortrabbit."
+excerpt: How to integrate the web IDE codio here on fortrabbit.
 created: 2013-11-14
+tags:
+  - webdev
 ---

 Just a quicky: How to use [Codio](https://codio.com/) and fortrabbit.